Northrop B-2 Spirit: Origins

-ATB program
+Advanced Technology Bomber program

 By 1976, these programs had progressed to a position in which a long-range strategic stealth bomber appeared viable.
-President Carter became aware of these developments during 1977, and it appears to have been one of the major reasons the B-1 was canceled.
+U.S. president Jimmy Carter became aware of these developments during 1977, and it appears to have been one of the major reasons the B-1 was canceled.
 Further studies were ordered in early 1978, by which point the Have Blue platform had flown and proven the concepts.
-During the 1980 presidential election campaign in 1979, Ronald Reagan repeatedly stated that Carter was weak on defense, and used the B-1 as a prime example.
+During the 1980 U.S. presidential election campaign in 1979, Ronald Reagan repeatedly stated that Carter was weak on defense and used the B-1 as a prime example.
 In response, on 22 August 1980 the Carter administration publicly disclosed that the United States Department of Defense was working to develop stealth aircraft, including a bomber.

 The Advanced Technology Bomber (ATB) program began in 1979.
-Full development of the black project followed, and was funded under the code name "Aurora".
+Full development of the black project followed, funded under the code name "Aurora".
 After the evaluations of the companies' proposals, the ATB competition was narrowed to the Northrop/Boeing and Lockheed/Rockwell teams with each receiving a study contract for further work.
 Both teams used flying wing designs.
-The Northrop proposal was code named "Senior Ice" and the Lockheed proposal code named "Senior Peg".
-Northrop had prior experience developing the YB-35 and YB-49 flying wing aircraft.
-The Northrop design was larger while the Lockheed design included a small tail.
-In 1979, designer Hal Markarian produced a sketch of the aircraft, that bore considerable similarities to the final design.
-The USAF originally planned to procure 165 of the ATB bomber.
+The Northrop proposal was code named "Senior Ice", and the Lockheed proposal code named "Senior Peg".
+Northrop had experience developing flying wing aircraft: the YB-35 and YB-49.
+The Northrop design was larger and had curved surfaces while the Lockheed design was faceted and included a small tail.
+In 1979, designer Hal Markarian produced a sketch of the aircraft that bore considerable similarities to the final design.
+The United States Air Force (USAF) originally planned to procure 165 ATB bombers.

 The Northrop team's ATB design was selected over the Lockheed/Rockwell design on 20 October 1981.
 The Northrop design received the designation B-2 and the name "Spirit".
 The bomber's design was changed in the mid-1980s when the mission profile was changed from high-altitude to low-altitude, terrain-following.
 The redesign delayed the B-2's first flight by two years and added about US$1 billion to the program's cost.
-An estimated US$23 billion was secretly spent for research and development on the B-2 by 1989.
+By 1989, the U.S. had secretly spent an estimated US$23 billion on research and development for the B-2.
 MIT engineers and scientists helped assess the mission effectiveness of the aircraft under a five-year classified contract during the 1980s.
+ATB technology was also fed into the Advanced Tactical Fighter program, which would produce the Lockheed YF-22 and Northrop YF-23, and later the Lockheed Martin F-22.
+Northrop was the B-2's prime contractor; major subcontractors included Boeing, Hughes Aircraft (now Raytheon), General Electric Aviation, and Vought Aircraft.